-HPE Machine Learning Development Environment commands and shells provide support for running code on an HPE Machine Learning Development Environment cluster without writing a model.
+Determined commands and shells provide support for running code on a Determined cluster without writing a model.
 This page describes how to manage GPU-powered batch commands and interactive shells.

-Commands and shells are started through the HPE Machine Learning Development Environment command-line interface (CLI).
-To learn more, including installation instructions, visit the HPE Machine Learning Development Environment CLI user guide or HPE Machine Learning Development Environment CLI Reference.
+Commands and shells are started through the Determined command-line interface (CLI).
+To learn more, including installation instructions, visit the Determined CLI user guide or Determined CLI Reference.

 Commands execute a user-specified program on the cluster.
 Commands are useful for running existing code in batch mode.
 Shells start SSH servers that let you use cluster resources interactively.
 Shells provide access to the cluster in the form of interactive SSH sessions.

-HPE Machine Learning Development Environment commands are manipulated with CLI commands starting
+Determined commands are manipulated with CLI commands starting with

 det command, abbreviated as

 det cmd run, which runs a command in the cluster and streams